Traveling with Mobility Aids: How to Stay Comfortable and Independent

 For those who need extra support while walking, a rollator or travel walker might be a better option.
 Rollators often come with folding frames and built-in seats, allowing users to rest when needed.
 Walkers are lightweight and can provide additional stability on uneven terrain.

-best suited for your trip, Monroe Medical Supplies can assist in selecting the right product based on your specific needs and travel plans.
+If you are unsure which type of mobility aid is best suited for your trip, Monroe Medical Supplies can assist in selecting the right product based on your specific needs and travel plans.

 Transportation Considerations